 Without taking a side one way or the other, further clarification from the higher courts will be helpful.
-Either co-mingling should presumptively preclude a combined analysis, or a combined analysis should be allowed regardless of co-mingling.
-Similarly, the courts should distinguish whether additional equitable facts are necessary before applying a Rowe / Roden type of offset that effectively returns a portion of the commingled funds to the separate business owner.
+Either co-mingling should presumptively preclude a combined (contemporaneous) analysis, or a combined analysis should either be allowed regardless of co-mingling, or a determination that such payments are credited at the time they are made and thus do not involve co-mingling at all.
 The amount of money at issue may be very significant.
 Until further clarification is provided, we as practitioners have no choice but to take opposite positions on the issues depending upon whether we represent the owner or non-owner spouse.